 One of the most important takeaways from the All Access Basketball Player Development Workout below is to reflect on how to teach, rather than what to teach.
 The goal is to shed light on

-- How to add challenge.
+- How to add challenge through the manipulation of constraints.

-- How they give feedback.
+- How to give feedback.

-Doug Lemov, who recently appeared on the Basketball Podcast had a great quote from his latest book:
+Doug Lemov, who recently appeared on the Basketball Podcast, had a great quote from his latest book:

 “A good Doctor won’t say you have to get your blood pressure down or stop coughing.”